Worries mount for German 'Mittelstand' as election looms

 Two recruits he brought in and trained failed to master the job.
 Now he's having to delay projects by up to six weeks and that's hurting business at Aquatherm, the 450-strong firm Rosenberg's father set up in his garage four decades ago.

-"The market is completely devoid of well-qualified workers," Rosenberg told Reuters from the company's headquarters in Attendorn, an industrial town 90 kilometers east of Cologne.
+"The market is completely devoid of well-qualified workers," Rosenberg told Reuters from the company's headquarters in Attendorn, an industrial town 90 kilometres east of Cologne.

 Aquatherm, which makes plastic pipes for heating and air conditioning, is not alone among German "Mittelstand" companies - the small and medium-sized, often family-run, manufacturing firms that form the backbone of Europe's largest economy.

-A recent study by consulting firm Ernst & Young showed three of every four German Mittelstand firms are struggling to find suitable employees due to an acute shortage of skilled labor.
+A recent study by consulting firm Ernst & Young showed three of every four German Mittelstand firms are struggling to find suitable employees due to an acute shortage of skilled labour.

 And that's not the only problem worrying the sector ahead of a federal election in September in which Chancellor Angela Merkel is seen likely to win a third term, in part due to the relative strength of the German economy.